Neuroimaging intelligence testing: Global connectivity

 A 2012 study from Washington University in St. Louis described the global connectivity of the prefrontal cortex.
 Global connectivity is the mechanism by which components of the frontoparietal brain network might coordinate control of other tasks.
 Cole et al. wrote that:

 "A lateral prefrontal cortex (LPFC) region's activity was found to predict performance in a high control demand working memory task and also to exhibit high global connectivity.
 Critically, global connectivity in this LPFC region, involving connections both within and outside the frontoparietal network, showed a highly selective relationship with individual differences in fluid intelligence."

-The lateral prefrontal cortex is a region of interest because those who have injuries to that part of the brain often have issues with common, every day tasks such as planning their day.
+The lateral prefrontal cortex is a region of interest because those who have injuries to that part of the brain often have issues with common, everyday tasks such as planning their day.
 The LPFC is thought to be important for "cognitive control capacity," which can be used to predict future outcomes such as success in school and the workplace.
 It was found by van den Heuvel et al. that higher intelligence individuals employ more efficient whole-brain network organization.
 This had led to the thought that cognitive control capacity may be supported by these whole-brain network properties.
 The 2012 study used a theoretic approach to neuroimage data known as global brain connectivity (GBC) or weighted degree centrality.
 GBC let the researches look closely at specific regions and their range of connectivity.
 It was then possible to examine each region's role in human cognitive control and intelligence.
 The study used fMRI to acquire data and examine each region's connectivity.